Acellera/acegen-open/README.md

 ## Overview

-AceGen is a comprehensive toolkit designed to leverage reinforcement learning (RL) techniques for generative chemistry tasks, particularly in drug design.
-AceGen harnesses the capabilities of TorchRL, a modern library for general decision-making tasks, to provide a flexible and integrated solution for generative drug design challenges.
+ACEGEN is a comprehensive toolkit designed to leverage reinforcement learning (RL) techniques for generative chemistry tasks, particularly in drug design.
+ACEGEN harnesses the capabilities of TorchRL, a modern library for general decision-making tasks, to provide a flexible and integrated solution for generative drug design challenges.

 ![Alt Text](./acegen/images/train_zaleplon.png)